bobwaycott/octostrap/README.md

 Basically, we're just getting started, and we've stuck to getting a runnable Octopress+Bootstrap environment going in under 5 minutes (and that's if you're internet connection is slow).

+## Bootstrap v2 and v3 Supported

+Octostrap includes support for Bootstrap versions 2 and the currently in-development version 3 variant.
+Simply path your CSS and JS imports with `/v2/` and `/v3/` to select your version.

 ## Immediate Gratification for the Internet Generation

 ###[Do you want to see what Octostrap looks like?](http://bobwaycott.github.io/octotest/)